 Russia has, it is said, perhaps 6,000 nuclear weapons.
 Let us say that it managed to land at least one on each of the top 100 American cities.

 The top 10?
-New York, LA, Chicago, Houston, Phoenix, Philadelphia, San Antonio, San Diego, Dallas, San Antonio.
+New York, LA, Chicago, Houston, Phoenix, Philadelphia, San Antonio, San Diego, Dallas, San Jose.

 So all of those, and maybe the next 90 largest cities…